soodaayush/llamatalk/README.md

 ## Inspiration

 I wanted to make my very own local chatbot with an interface.
+When I discovered that it wasn't that hard due to an easy-to-use service called Ollama, I decided to experiment with making a local chatbot website.

 ## Challenges

-Connecting the LLM to the website itself.
+Connecting the LLM to the website itself and making sure the correct objects were used within the response object.

+## Lessons Learned

+I learned about using the Ollama service and how to send and fetch data from the LLM.

 ## The Website

 A chatbot powered by Meta's Codellama.
-As of now, you must run the LLM locally through a service called Ollama.
-You can customize which model you can use depending upon the number of parameters.
+You can ask it a question, and you will get a response.
+As of now, you must run the LLM locally on your machine through a service called Ollama.
+From there, your LLM will be hosted on a localhost server, which you can define in the JavaScript file.
+From there, LlamaTalk uses the localhost to provide a prompt and receive a response.
+You can customize the code to use any modal of any parameter count as you please.

 ## Links